srikumarks/elm-anima/README.md

   director : Automaton (input, model) direction
   ```

-- The **Animator** is a process that takes the indications of the director and worries
+- The **Animator** is a process that takes the indications of the director and
-  about how to reach the indicated stable state.
-Its output is detailed instructions for
+  worries about how to reach the indicated stable state.
+Its output is detailed
-  "what should be shown right now".
-While it may look like the distinction between the
+  instructions for "what should be shown right now".
+While it may look like the
-  director and the animator is merely that of role the runtime treats them on different
+  distinction between the director and the animator is merely that of role, the
-  scheduler.
-The director gets to process each input event as and when it arrives.
-So it
+  runtime treats them on different schedules.
+The director gets to process all
+  input events, including frame step clock ticks.
+So it may execute an
-  may execute an arbitrary number of times every second.
-However, the animator runs
+  arbitrary number of times every second.
+However, the animator runs at 60fps
-  at 60fps.
+  - i.e. only once on every frame step.

   ```elm
   animator : Animation direction viewstate